tagsys/cordova-plugin-audio-reader/README.md

 NOTE: The current implementation only support Android.
 A future implementation will support iOS.
 Our plugin is different from

 - <code>cordova-plugin-media</code>: This plugin stores the data in a file instead of reporting to upper layer, while our plugin provides more low-level and direct access to low-level raw audio data.
-- <code>cordova-plugin-audio-recorder-api</code>: We borrow the idea from this plugin, but ours are different.
-This plugin still stores the audio data in a file.
+- <code>cordova-plugin-audio-recorder-api</code>: We borrow the basic idea from this plugin.However, this plugin still stores the audio data in a file.